MaciejGrzybacz/CppConcurrency/README.md

 # Overview

-This repository contains the code for the first lab of the Theory of Concurrency course.
+This repository contains the C++ copy of the Theory of Concurrency course.